Skip to Content (Press Enter)

 Senior adult man sits in the waiting room with his head in his hands

-Lived experiences influence health and lifestyle choices.
+Many things can influence health and lifestyle choices.
 In fact, certain experiences can help predict patterns in community health and outcomes.
 They also play a role in the cost of care.

 That’s why Arkansas Blue Cross and Blue Shield proactively uses data to gather insights on employee health needs.
 This then guides the education and resources available for employees to get the most from their health plan.
 Read on for an example of how data insights can help employees navigate the best option between preventative and emergent care.